Airport Core Programme: Phase I of North Lantau New Town

 The first phase of the new town in Northern Lantau is centred on Tung Chung and was planned to provide housing to 18,000 people.
 The new town was meant to be a supporting community for the new Hong Kong International Airport, as well as to act as a "gateway" to Hong Kong for visitors.
 At present, phases I, II and IIIA of the new town have been completed, all around Tung Chung.
 When all 4 phases are completed, the new town will be home to 320,000 people, covering an area of 830 hectare between Tung Chung and the neighbouring area of Tai Ho.

 Exhibition Centre

-The Airport Core Programme Exhibition Centre introducing the programme is located in Ting Kau near Sham Tseng in Hong Kong.
+The now defunct Airport Core Programme Exhibition Centre introducing the programme is located in Ting Kau near Sham Tseng in Hong Kong.